hotwired/stimulus/docs/reference/actions.md

 [a-z]    | [a-z]
 [0-9]    | [0-9]

-If you need to support other keys, you can customize the modifier using custom schema.
+If you need to support other keys, you can customize the modifiers using a custom schema.

 ```javascript
 import { Application, defaultSchema } from "@hotwired/stimulus"